reddit-playdate/playdate-markdown-templates/FirstResults.markdown

     Price: INSERT_PRICE
     Description: INSERT_DESCRIPTION

-It's been a while since we had a Playdate, so lets amke it a great one.
+It's been a while since we had a Playdate, so lets make it a great one.

 # How To Join